College of Liberal Arts and Human Sciences

-Outstanding faculty members conduct research and teach courses in 16 departments leading to baccalaureate and advanced degrees.
-Coursework from the College of Liberal Arts and Human Sciences also provides a foundation of knowledge of a number of fundamental subjects for students in all colleges in the Curriculum for Liberal Education.
+Outstanding faculty members conduct research and teach courses in 10 departments and 3 schools leading to baccalaureate and advanced degrees.
+Coursework from the College of Liberal Arts and Human Sciences also provides a foundation of knowledge in a number of fundamental subjects for students in all colleges through the General Education (Curriculum for Liberal Education/Pathways to General Education).

 A student in the College of Liberal Arts and Human Sciences must complete at least 120 hours for an undergraduate degree as well as satisfy the following requirements:

-No course required for graduation or in the major/minor may be elected to be taken on a pass/fail basis (i.e., pass/fail may be used for free electives only).
+No course required for graduation or in the major/minor may be taken on a pass/fail basis (i.e., pass/fail may be used for free electives only).
 This excludes courses that are offered pass/fail only.

-A description of the Curriculum for Liberal Education may be found in the Academics chapter of this catalog.
+A description of the Pathways to General Education curriculum may be found in the Academics section of this catalog.
 For requirements specific to departments in the College of Liberal Arts and Human Sciences, please contact the individual department.

 The University Honors Program is available to students in the College of Liberal Arts and Human Sciences.
-These programs provide an enriched environment for qualified students who are highly motivated and possess outstanding scholastic ability.
-Specific requirements for the three possible honors degrees are available from the University Honors Program, participating departments and the Office of Undergraduate Academic Affairs.
+This program provides an enriched environment for qualified students who are highly motivated and possess outstanding scholastic ability.
+Specific requirements for honors degrees are available from the University Honors Program, participating departments, and the Office of Undergraduate Academic Affairs.

-A student enrolled in the College of Liberal Arts and Human Sciences for 12 hours or more for grade (A-F) who earns a GPA of 3.4 or higher during the fall or spring semesters can request from the Undergraduate Academic Affairs Office a Dean's List certificate.
+A student enrolled in the College of Liberal Arts and Human Sciences for 12 hours or more (excluding P/F and repeat courses) who earns a GPA of 3.4 or higher during the fall or spring semester can request from the Undergraduate Academic Affairs Office a Dean's List certificate.

 The University provides pre-professional career advisors for all disciplines and the college provides career advisors in areas related to the College.